Thursday, July 15, 2021

 Dangar's Castle — as it originally was — when it was flippantly called the 'Pepper Box.' ?

-Captain John Piper found his way home to Vaucluse by way of what is now Glenmore-road. or the track known as the Point Piper-road, which turned north from St. Matthew's Church at Paddington.
-Over 60 years ago I walked to church, on the Point Piper-road via the Cobblers' Paddocks, adjoining
+Captain John Piper found his way home to Vaucluse by way of what is now Glenmore Rd. or the track known as the Point Piper-Rd, which turned north from St. Matthew's Church at Paddington.
+Over 60 years ago I walked to church, on the Point Piper Rd via the Cobblers' Paddocks, adjoining

 The effacement of Roslyn Hall before the onslaught of the flats.

-up to the end of the thlrities. when the present name of Woolloomooloo became generally accented Kcllett-street, right in the heart of the King's Cross of to-day, was a famous street.
-Kellett House, at the back of the old-time Alberto Terrace, was once occupied by Sir Stuart Donaldson, the first Premier of New South Wales under constitutional Government.
-The house, formerly owned by Captain S. A. Perry, was at first known as 'Bona Vista.'
-Another occupant, a Mrs. Jones, recalled the house 'Darlinghurst.' as a token of her friendship for Lady Darling.
+up to the end of the 1830's. when the present name of Woolloomooloo became generally accented.
+Kellett St, right in the heart of the King's Cross of to-day, was a famous street.
+Kellett House, at the back of the old-time Alberto Terrace, was once occupied by Sir Stuart Donaldson, the first Premier of NSW under constitutional Government.
+The house, formerly owned by Captain S. A. Perry, was at first known as 'Bona Vista' Another occupant, a Mrs. Jones, recalled the house 'Darlinghurst.' as a token of her friendship for Lady Darling.
 It was Donaldson who called

 ? ' ? ? if — — .
 Elizabeth Bay House — the survival of the fittest.